Nithish6606/Portfolio/README.md

 | `POST` | `/api/projects/` | ➕ Add project | ✅ |

 ### 📝 **Example API Usage**

+You can use these endpoints with `fetch`, `axios`, or any HTTP client.
+For authenticated endpoints, login via the admin panel or use Django's session authentication.
 ```javascript
 // Get portfolio data
 const response = await fetch('http://127.0.0.1:8000/api/portfolio-data/');